-18 Nov ILC: A unique subtype of breast cancer
+18 Nov ILC: A unique subtype of breast cancer (Overview)

 Invasive Lobular Breast Cancer is the sixth most diagnosed cancer of women in the US.
 Recent research has highlighted opportunities to better understand this disease and improve the diagnosis, treatment and follow-up care for thousands of patients with ILC.
 Download a one page factsheet to share.

 Lobular breast cancer is not a “rare” cancer

 Invasive Lobular Breast Cancer is the 6th most frequently diagnosed cancer of women in the US.
 An estimated 39,000 new cases of ILC are diagnosed each year.
 Approximately 450,000 patients in the US are alive today who are either currently receiving treatment or have completed treatment for lobular breast cancer.
 ILC is the second most common histological subtype of breast cancer, comprising 10% to 15% of all breast cancers, and impacts more women than cancers of the kidney, brain, pancreas, liver, ovaries or Non-Hodgkin lymphoma.
 (Adapted 2018 ACS Surveillance Research, SEER)

 Lobular breast cancer is a distinct subtype of breast cancer

 ILC has specific molecular features distinct from ductal breast cancer with its own unique subtypes and variants.
 The hallmark of ILC is E-cadherin loss.
 A better understanding of ILC’s biology and behaviors could open doors to effective targeted therapies.

 Histologically, ILC often forms a distinct single-file pattern rather than the more common “lump”.
 ILC has differences in presentation and behavior.
 Symptoms can include hardening of the breast, swelling, changes in the appearance of the breast or nipple, skin changes or breast pain.